kopkunka55/cqrs-dynamodb-fargate-postgresql-ktolin/README.md

 ![record](https://user-images.githubusercontent.com/63289889/172311481-e3fbac03-7c69-448f-95ab-c715f5c11bf3.png)

 The design of table is following [Single-Table-Design](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/).
-In this app, we have to aggregate sum of conins grouped by each hour but the problem is that time-based aggregation query is not so easy with DynamoDB.
-One of the good solution to archive both high-throughput and consistency, is Transaction API.
-Below is an exampel flow to store records.
+In this app, we have to aggregate sum of the coins grouped by each hour but the problem is that time-based aggregation query is not so easy with DynamoDB.
+One of the good solution to archive both high-throughput and consistency, is Transaction API and Optimistic-locking.
+Below is an example flow to store records.

-1. GetItem with PK, which is shortend datetime string (e.g. 2022060723).
+1. GetItem with the partition key, which is shortened datetime string (e.g. 2022060723).
 If record exists, the amount attribute of the item have to be updated.
-2. To update the attribute, we use Optimistic-locking to update a record safaly
+2. To update the attribute, we use Optimistic-locking to update a record safely
-3. Finnaly store the record as an event data using TransactWriteBatch API, since the aggregated sum of conins and the event records have to be consistent
+3. Finally, store the record as an event data using TransactWriteBatch API, since the update operation for aggregated sum of coins and the event records have to be atomic.

+> As Sort Key of DynamoDB table, we use "X-Amzn-Trace-Id" value in request header from ALB to handle with duplicated requests.

-## What does AWS Lambda acutally handle with?
+## What does AWS Lambda actually handle with?

 CQRS pattern separates Write (Command) datastore and Read (Query) datastore, so we need something to replicate the writer DB to reader one with some transformation.
 In this app, the Lambda function will be invoked each hour and reads aggregated data, then write back to PostgreSQL table with real timestamp.
 As long as we need time-based complex query, PostgreSQL would be better than DynamoDB.